| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 into which you installed Twelf.
 Note that the Twelf installation cannot

-be moved after it has been compiled with make
+be moved after it has been compiled with make, since absolute

 pathnames are built into the executable scripts.